sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_difuseOrenNayar.txt

 Info: ===============================================================================

-This is a Mari procedural nodelibrary that adds new procedural types like

-/Procedural/Custom/Voronoi/Cellular
-/Adjustment/Custom/Paintable Gabor,
-/Procedural/Custom/Perlin/Inigo
-/Procedural/Custom/Perlin/Turbulence
-/Procedural/Custom/FBM/Brownian
-/Procedural/Custom/multiFractal/Ridged Multi Noise
+A difuse component shader using the Oren Nayar Shading Model

 Requirements: =======================================================================

 - Mari 2.5 or above
-- MARI Function Library 1.07 or above
+- MARI Functionlibrary 1.07 or higher (available at mari.ideascale.com)

 Installation: =======================================================================

-Please download and install the MARI Function Library at mari.ideascale.com

 Take scripts and put them into your user preference script directory.
 Or any startup